QuidLabs/iBO/README.md

 `clocked` borrower per `SEMESTER`, as in [Maren](https://youtube.com/clip/UgkxqTN7HrgUTmngIZrZqfEFUQaI7GM3ZuTo)ate.sol
 "[been there]((https://mirror.xyz/quid.eth/LZ4pS8tVAAkZVSYqJWoihs19cdMhgWESsLr9dIhvL40)), done that, bought the  T-shirt," and .54%
-of the `raised` was paid to LPs on UniV3.
-This means
+of the `raised` was paid to LPs.
+This means either: on
-to support entering or exiting from 357M supply of QD,
+UNIv3, as a secondary market for exiting QD balances,

-there will always be at least 2.7M available on any given
+where there should always be at least 2.7M available any
-week while the supply of 271M is locked for 54 weeks 'til
+week (while a supply of $271M is locked for 54 weeks 'til
-`call` makes it possible for that amount to be redeemed.
+`call` makes it possible for 357M QD to be redeemed)...
-`Plunge`s pay more if they want to lose money less often.
+OR our LPs as in limited partners.
+Liquidated borrowers
+are eligible to receive direct funding into controversial,
+commercial crowd-endeavors (powered by `Āut` [Labs](https://docs.aut.id/v2/protocols-and-contracts/autid)).

 ### It's the  de*ferral* reserve (not...federal)...